elaichenkov/playwright-expect/README.md

 # Examples

-> Almost all methods can accept element in different ways:
+> Almost all methods can accept element in three ways:
 > 1. ElementHandle
 > 2. Promise\<ElementHandle>
 > 3. [page, selector]